Jason-Zhang-CS/UIC-CS-Project/README.md

 # UIC-CS-Project
-In here is the computer science project I have done during the studying in UIC
+Here are the computer science projects I have done during the studying in UIC